See the World with CA’s International Exchanges

 Cergy-Pontoise (18 miles outside Paris): The sister city relationship between Columbia, Maryland, and Cergy-Pontoise, France, was established in 1977.
 Exchanges (cuisine, art, architecture and music) are periodically planned for adults, with home stays in both France and Columbia.
-Columbia will be hosting a group of French visitors from Cergy-Pontoise in April 2016.
-If you are interested in hosting a French visitor or couple, please email International@ColumbiaAssociation.org.
 Community members with a sincere interest in France are invited to join the Cergy-Pontoise Sister City Committee (a subcommittee of CA’s International and Multicultural Advisory Committee).

-Tres Cantos (13 miles outside Madrid): The sister city relationship between Columbia, Maryland, and Tres Cantos, Spain was established in 1990.
-There have been annual youth exchanges with Tres Cantos for 25 years.
-A Spanish Cuisine & Culture Exchange for adults is being planned for the fall of 2016.
+Tres Cantos (16 miles northwest of Madrid): The sister city relationship between Columbia, Maryland, and Tres Cantos, Spain was established in 1990.
+There have been annual summer youth exchanges with Tres Cantos for over 28 years.

 For additional information, please contact Laura Smit, program manager for CA’s International Exchange and Multicultural Programs, by calling 410-715-3162 or sending an email to International@ColumbiaAssociation.org.